OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Top-Up CalculatorHealth Insurance EstimatorFloater vs Individual

-Super Top-Up Health Insurance: The Smartest Way to Boost Your Health Cover
+Super Top-Up Health Insurance: The Smartest Way to Boost Your Health Coverage in India

 How the Aggregate Deductible Works

-Why Super Top-Up Is Better Than Top-Up for Most People
+Why Super Top-Up Is Better Than Top-Up for Most Indian Families

 Frequently Asked Questions

-What is the difference between a top-up and a super top-up?
+What is the difference between a top-up and a super top-up health insurance plan?

-A top-up uses a per-claim deductible, meaning each hospitalisation must individually exceed the deductible for the top-up to pay.
-A super top-up uses an aggregate deductible, meaning all claims in a policy year are added together.
-Once the cumulative total exceeds the deductible, the super top-up pays.
-For families or individuals likely to have multiple hospitalisations, the super top-up is significantly more beneficial.
+A top-up uses a per-claim deductible — each hospitalisation event is evaluated independently against the threshold.
+A super top-up uses an aggregate deductible — all claims in a policy year are added together, and once the cumulative total exceeds the deductible, the super top-up pays.
+For someone with multiple hospitalisations in a year, the super top-up is far more effective.

 Do super top-up plans cover pre-existing diseases?